-The assessment is contained in the latest monthly hydrological summary for the UK, the most authoritative analysis of water resources status in the country.
-The monthly summaries are produced by the National Hydrological Monitoring Programme, operated by the Centre for Ecology & Hydrology in conjunction with the British Geological Survey.
+The assessment is contained in the latest monthly hydrological summary for the UK, an authoritative analysis of the country's water resources status.
+The monthly summaries are produced by the National Hydrological Monitoring Programme, operated by the Centre for Ecology & Hydrology (CEH) in conjunction with the British Geological Survey.

 The Centre for Ecology & Hydrology jointly operates the National Hydrological Monitoring Programme (for the UK) in conjunction with the British Geological Survey.
 NHMP scientists produce the UK Monthly Hydrological Summary which assesses rainfall, river flows, groundwater and reservoir levels.
 They also operate the UK’s National River Flow Archive.